Technology

 Cybersecurity Analyst Salary Overview

-The Cybersecurity Analyst is a sought-after profession in the United States with a median annual salary of $112,000.
-Compensation typically ranges from $65,800 for entry-level positions to $174,100 for experienced professionals in high-demand markets.
+The Cybersecurity Analyst is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $112,000, compensation for this position ranges from $65,800 at the entry level to $174,100 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Cybersecurity Analyst in the US earns between $65,800 and $174,100 per year, with a median of $112,000.